canonical/ubuntu-pro-client/docs/source/explanations/motd_messages.md

     message after the `update-notifier` message:

     ```
-    *Your Ubuntu Pro: ESM Infra subscription has EXPIRED*
+    *Your Ubuntu Pro subscription has EXPIRED*

-    2 additional security updates could have been applied via Ubuntu Pro: ESM Infra.
+    2 additional security update(s) require Ubuntu Pro with 'esm-infra' enabled.
-    Renew your UA services at https://ubuntu.com/advantage
+    Renew your service at https://ubuntu.com/pro

-    Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
     ```

   * **subscription about to expire**: When the UA subscription is about to expire, we deliver the following message after the `update-notifier` message:

     ```
-    CAUTION: Your Ubuntu Pro: ESM Infra service will expire in 5 days.
+    CAUTION: Your Ubuntu Pro subscription will expire in 2 days.
-    Renew UA subscription at https://ubuntu.com/advantage to ensure
+    Renew your subscription at https://ubuntu.com/pro to ensure continued security
-    continued security coverage for your applications.
+    coverage for your applications.
     ```

   * **subscription expired but within grace period**: When the UA subscription is expired, but is